Delphians/Architecture/README.md

 * Change Dagger scope of the features
 * Check the network communication
 * Add tests for the navigation
-* Add Room, GraphQL, Websockets, BLE, NFC features
+* Add Pushes, Room, GraphQL, Websockets, BLE, NFC features

 # If you have any questions